Skip to main content

 OpenBao is T2 in the four-tier secrets model: the self-hosted source of truth for live machine credentials, and the primary AI/machine interface.
 An always-on agent authenticates to it as itself and gets scoped, expiring credentials with zero interactive prompts — the property the macOS keychain can never offer a headless process.
 It does three jobs:

-• Credential broker.
+• Dynamic credential issuer.
 AppRole (and, for the most sensitive services, TLS cert) auth methods issue short-lived, per-service credentials from a KV v2 engine and dynamic secrets engines.

 • SSH certificate authority.
 It signs short-TTL SSH certificates for automation principals (ai-agent, ansible, ci) — a hybrid model where machines carry expiring certs and humans keep their static keys.
 No long-lived automation key sits on disk waiting to be stolen.